feyzaakyurek/subspace-reg/README.md

 and activate it.

 ## Download Data and Pretrained Models

+### Multi Session

 If running `multi-session` please download data from this [link](https://drive.google.com/file/d/14aOw3G3uOaaq7jPswLsDE080K0K-tkwJ/view?usp=sharing), uncompress the contents under `data/miniImageNet` and place `data` under this repo.
 You should have two files under `data/miniImageNet`: `all.pickle` and `class_names.txt`.

-If running `single-session`, download data from [here](https://github.com/renmengye/inc-few-shot-attractor-public) and place it under `data/[DATASETNAME]` replacing DATASETNAME with miniImageNet or tieredImageNet.

 Download pretrained models for `multi-session` from [here](https://drive.google.com/file/d/1VzjnZcjgwlQe7CK-Sl730In-WNPvom0b/view?usp=sharing) and place them under `dumped/backbones/continual/resnet18`.
 The numbered folder names refer to the seeds.
 Eventually you will have `dumped/backbones/continual/resnet18/1`, `dumped/backbones/continual/resnet18/2`, etc.

+### Single Session
+If running `single-session`, download data from [here](https://github.com/renmengye/inc-few-shot-attractor-public) and place it under `data/[DATASETNAME]` replacing DATASETNAME with miniImageNet or tieredImageNet.

+Download pretrained model TBD.

 ## Running